STEM Programs at Western

 STEM Occupations that are most in demand

 Biomedical engineers use science and technology to solve problems related to health and medicine.
-They combine ideas from physics, engineering, math, computers, chemistry, and materials science to design solutions that help treat and prevent diseases.
+They combine ideas from physics, engineering, maths, computers, chemistry, and materials science to design solutions that help treat and prevent diseases.

 If you want to become a BIomedical Engineer, you can study something like a Bachelor of Engineering (Honours), with a Minor in Biomedical Engineering.